Enjoy Onondaga Creek

 Boat safety for Onondaga Creek has important information to help plan a safe outing on Onondaga Creek.

-Can anyone paddle down the creek?
-Yes!
-Onondaga Creek is open to safe recreational boating right in the city of Syracuse.
-Paddling on the creek combines a chance to enjoy local wildlife in a natural setting with historic tunnels and a unique view of downtown.
-The most common trips begin at Kelley Brother’s Park on Dorwin Ave, and go through downtown to end at Ollie’s Point in Franklin Square, passing underneath 34 different bridges along the way.
+Paddling on Onondaga Creek combines a chance to enjoy local wildlife in a natural setting with historic tunnels and a unique view of downtown.
+The most common trips begin at Dorwin Ave, and go through downtown to end at Ollie’s Point in Franklin Square, passing underneath 34 different bridges along the way.
 At Ollie’s Point you’ll find a well-worn pathway between the Creekwalk and a flat section of shoreline where the creek is naturally shallow.
 This take-out spot provides both an easy exit from your canoe or kayak back to land, and easy access for vehicles to pick up boats.

 weir north of Ollie's Point in Onondaga Creek